jackytsuiaa/port-mapping-planner/README.md

 ![image](https://github.com/jackytsuiaa/port-mapping-planner/assets/98607668/8d0f7887-94a0-454a-bb65-2c4e26e8ff3e)

+The stores are divided in western banner and eastern banner.
+Each banner has different requirements.

-Check out western-banner/ or eastern-banner/ for more details.
+Check out [western-banner/](western-banner/) or [eastern-banner/](eastern-banner/) for more details.